williamjingjiefeng/AutoConverter/README.md

 	Stringify() ==>	defined in IFinalFieldDefinition<out TTargetField> as void Stringify(Func<TTargetField, string> final);

-	Why we have to return ISourceFieldDefinition<TTargetEntity, TSourceField> instead of ISourceFieldDefinition<TSourceField> from "From()" is because type parameter TTargetEntity is needed in To() method as above (Note TTargetEntity is one of EntityMappingDefinition's generic type argument).
+	Why we have to return ISourceFieldDefinition<TTargetEntity, TSourceField> instead of ISourceFieldDefinition<TSourceField> from "From()" is because type parameter TTargetEntity is needed in To() method as above (Note TTargetEntity is one of EntityMappingDefinition's generic type arguments).

 3. SourceFieldDefinition vs TransformedSourceFieldDefinition